yachielab/base-editing-prediction/readme_draft.md

 python base-editing-prediction.py -i  ACACACACTCTGATCATACGAGGG -s '-21' -m sample_models/TargetACEmax.csv -f [file_path]/[output]
 ````

-**Output :** Generates the following three files in \[file\_path\]
+**Output :** Generates the following three files in ``[file_path]``

 1\. ``[output]``\_allpatterns.csv

-A CSV file showing all of the possible base editing patterns for a given target sequence and the frequency of their outcomes.
+A csv file showing all of the possible base editing patterns for a given target sequence and the frequency of their outcomes.
 The editing patterns are sorted by their frequencies.

 ````